brainStorage81/NorthwindProject/README.md

     E-commerce project with N-Layer Architecture.
   </p>
 </p>
-    <p> In this project, we created a website backend for e-commerce using Asp.NET Core and Web API.
+    <p> In this project, we created a website backend for e-commerce using Asp.NET Core and RESTful Web API.
 Customers will be able to register on your site, log in with JWT and take action within their authority.
     </p>

 <details open="open">